 Exclusionary and positive criteria are applied for funds to assess and select investments that got potential benefits.

-Carbon funds- Either the money is received investors so that CO2 emission reduction credit cards can be purchased from an existing emission project with reduction as the topic or in new projects it is invested to generate CO2 emission stream for reduction credits.
+Carbon funds- Either the money is received by investors so that CO2 emission reduction credit cards can be purchased from an existing emission project with reduction as the topic or in new projects it is invested to generate CO2 emission stream for reduction credits.

 In many countries, Kyoto’s objectives are carbon fund driven.
 Companies are offered private carbon funds with a cost-effective compliance instrument.
 The profit is returned with a possibility to be provided by investors.
 Corporate social responsibility and marketing are good opportunities.